SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/UrgencyCodeProperties.png)

-## Exercise 2.5 Add Urgency Entity
+## Exercise 2.5 Add the Urgency Entity
-Create the Urgency entity based on the UrgencyCode Enum, and add CodeList aspect.
+Create the Urgency entity based on the UrgencyCode Enum, and add the CodeList aspect.

 In the CDS Graphical Modeler, click **Add Entity**.
 Change the tile's title to **Urgency**.
 Again, the **ID** property is created for you.
-This time however we will change it.
+However, this time we will change it.

 ![](/exercises/Ex2/images/UrgencyEntity.png)

-Click icon (Show Details), a new Urgency editor opens on the right-hand side.
+Click on the **Show Details** icon.
+A new Urgency editor opens on the right-hand side.
 In the Urgency editor, click the **Properties** tab.

 1. Change the **ID** property to code.